brennv/firehouse/README.md

 To demo more reports, add json files to the `demo/` folder and visit the `<host>/demo` endpoint.

+To get the enriched demo json, curl or navigate to `<host>/demo/<id>/data`.

-To get enriched json you can POST json to the `/data` endpoint.
+To get enriched json you can also POST json to the `/data` endpoint.
 In Python it would look like:

 ```
 import requests